 With these considerations in mind, you’re helping us keep your claims experience as smooth as possible.

-Plus, if you currently receive claim payments by cheque, get your money even faster by signing up for direct deposit on mybluecross under My Account.
+Plus, if you currently receive claim payments by cheque, get your money even faster by signing up for direct deposit on mybluecross under the account menu.

 Want more tips to keep the claims process smooth?
 Learn more here.